CipherTrustee/Trust-Relay-Protocol-API/README.md

 ## What is the trust relay protocol
 It is a TLS modelled protocol primarily designed to facilitate attribute information transmission in a manner that doesn't compromise the security or privacy of users.
-The protocol provides end-to-end encryption and double-blind interfacing between trust providers and trust consumers.
+The protocol provides end-to-end encryption and triple-blind interfacing between trust providers,trust consumers and the Cipheredtrust API.